marcosborg/marcosborg/README.md

 Programming of industrial auto- mats
 # **ABOUT ME**

 Programming is my passion.
-I dedicated myself to a more WEB-orien- ted area, as I understood that the future of programming would be in the CLOUD languages.
+I dedicated myself to a more WEB-oriented area, as I understood that the future of programming would be in the CLOUD languages.

 Today, I gather skills that allow me to carry out complex projects on my own or as part of a team.